A Guide to QA Testing Your Experiment (Without Preview)

 Our users usually know about QA testing the display of the variant on their live site using the preview function.

-However, if you would like to test how the variant displays without using preview, follow the steps below:
+However, if you would like to test how the variant displays without using preview, follow the steps below (or alternatively watch our video: How To QA Your Test: A Step by Step Guide):

 1. Ensure both your computer and mobile phone are connected to the same Wi-Fi network.